 - Binder clips

-I find that the best ruler for bullet journal let’s me draw quick shapes on my spreads, make check boxes for my trackers and create my weekly spreads so much faster.
+I find that the best ruler for a bullet journal lets me draw quick shapes on my spreads, makes checkboxes for my trackers, and create my weekly spreads so much faster.

-This ruler here has everything got everything to let you draw quick square or round shapes.
+This ruler here has everything to let you draw a quick square or round shape.

 Here is my DIY bullet journal stencil tutorial!

-These are for me the best bullet journal stencils to buy.
-They come comes with so many numbers, letters, shapes, symbols and headers that will make any spread look amazing even if you are not artistic!
-They will fit in the back pocket of your journal if you have one.
+These are one of the best bullet journal stencils to buy.
+They come with so many numbers, letters, shapes, symbols, and headers that will make any spread look amazing even if you are not artistic!
+They will also fit in the back pocket of your journal if you have one.

 Rubber stamps are wonderful to add a little bit of detailed decoration to your pages and also help you with your planning.
-If you like to have a great monthly overview on your weekly spreads then this bullet journal calendar stamp here is perfect for you!
+If you like to have a great monthly overview of your weekly spreads then this bullet journal calendar stamp below is perfect for you!

-Totally customizable for any month, just stamp them away in your spreads and have an overview of your calendar in every page.
+Totally customizable for any month, just stamp them away in your spreads and have an overview of your calendar on every page.
 So easy!

-I love this sticker bullet journal set here with so many cool designs to embellish your pages.
+I love this sticker bullet journal set below with so many cool designs to embellish your pages.

 These bullet journal calendar stickers are also amazing to help you index your month and keep you on top of your appointments!

-If had to pick one washi tape set though it would be this one here!
+If I had to pick one washi tape set though it would be this one here!

-Of course, now with all these beautiful supplies, you need to keep organized and have a place to storage and carry them with you to work, school or vacation.
-In this post here I have listed some of my favorite bullet journal and planner storage cases, check it out!
+Of course, now with all these beautiful bullet journaling tools, you need to keep organized and have a place to store and carry them with you to work, school, or on vacation.
+In this post here I have listed some of my favorite bullet journal and planner storage cases.

-This case here is one of my all time favorite!
+This case here is one of my all-time favorites!